Gays in the U.S. Military - DADT policy

 "Congress is being asked to impose a risky military social experiment that is duplicated nowhere in the world.
 Instead, members of Congress should assign priority to national security, putting the needs of our military first."

-In their list of countries that allow homosexuals to openly serve, they left out many countries, some of which have very large armies: Albania, Argentina, Australia, Bermuda, Canada, China, Columbia, Germany, Greece, Israel, Japan, Malta, Netherlands, Peru, Philippines, Poland, Romania, Russia, Serbia, and the UK.
+In their list of countries that allow homosexuals to openly serve, they left out many countries, some of which have very large armies: Albania, Argentina, Australia, Bermuda, Canada, China, Colombia, Germany, Greece, Israel, Japan, Malta, Netherlands, Peru, Philippines, Poland, Romania, Russia, Serbia, and the UK.
 6

 - Carl Hulse of the New York Times wrote: "The vote marked a historic moment that some equated with the end of racial segregation in the military.
 It followed a review by the Pentagon that found little concern in the military about lifting the ban and was backed by Pentagon officials as a better alternative to a court-ordered end."